keptn-sandbox/keptn-on-k3s/cloudautomation/README.md

 * Create auto-tagging rules
 * Create Naming rules
 * Create default template dashboards
+* Creates an overview dashboard with links to additional material, login details ...

 Here is how to run that monaco project
 ```bash